 Mary Beth and Steven Curtis Chapman founded Show Hope in 2003.
 Mary Beth is a “New York Times” bestselling author and speaker.
 Steven is a GRAMMY- and Dove-award winning singer/songwriter and recording artist with sales of more than 11 million records.
 The Chapmans were married in October 1984 and have six children—three children by birth, Emily Chapman Richards (married to Tanner and mom to three daughters Eiley, Della, and Verity), Caleb Chapman (married to Julia and dad to son Noble and daughter Olive), and Will Franklin Chapman (married to Jillian Edwards and dad to daughter Willow Faye), and three daughters who were adopted from China, Shaohannah Hope, Stevey Joy, and Maria Sue, who is now with Jesus.

 Emily Chapman Richards

 Amanda Purvis is a Training Specialist with the KPICD at TCU.
 As a training specialist, Amanda’s main focus is instructing professionals in TBRI principles who are working with children who have experienced trauma.
-Amanda earned her Bachelor of Social Work from Metropolitan State University in Denver, Colorado.
+Amanda earned a Bachelor of Social Work from Metropolitan State University in Denver, Colorado.
 She began her career working in Child Protective Services as an intake worker.
-She then transitioned to foster care and post-adoption support, where she spent a decade of her career, before beginning her work with the KPICD in December 2017.
-Today, Amanda lives in Castle Rock, Colorado, with her husband and five children, and their dog, Scout.
+She then transitioned to foster care and post-adoption support, where she spent a decade of her career before beginning her work with the KPICD in December 2017.
+Today, Amanda lives in Castle Rock, Colorado, with her husband and five children.